-Hardened Aircraft Shelters constructed at Kunsan
+Hardened aircraft shelters constructed at Kunsan

 |0

-This work, Hardened Aircraft Shelters constructed at Kunsan [Image 5 of 5], by TSgt Herbert-William Bracy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Hardened aircraft shelters constructed at Kunsan, by TSgt Herbert-William Bracy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT